knivey/gitbot/README.md

 gitbot
 ======

-gitbot is an addon for ultimateq
+gitbot is a driver for aarondl's cinotify package for recieving notifications from github's webhooks